Daragh O'Malley: Career

 In 1968 O'Malley's father, Donogh, as Minister for Education introduced Free Secondary Education in Ireland which is credited with the subsequent massive upsurge in the Irish economy.

+O'Malley's mother, Hilda, was the inspiration for the poem and song On Raglan Roadand 13 other Kavanagh poems and several essays including Stars in Muddy Puddles and The Lay of the Crooked Knight.

 Awards

 O'Malley's production of The Rocky Horror Show in Dublin won numerous awards, including a Best Production Jacob's Award.
 The show's playwright, Richard O'Brien, described O'Malley's Irish production as "without doubt, the sexiest version of my show ever produced."

 In Los Angeles, O'Malley won a Drama-Logue Best Actor Award for his 1998 performance as Sweeney in Patrick Marber's Dealers Choice at The Mark Taper Forum.

 O'Malley also won a BANFF TV Award for a one-off episode of the BBC Series Doctors, a two-handed episode in which he appeared with actor Christopher Timothy.

-In both 2019 and in 2022 O'Malley was nominated for Best Actor OFFIE Awards for his performances in London theatre.